Option 1: View demo data

 all_epitopes_aggregated.tsv

-and is required for the tool's proper functioning.
+is required for the tool's proper functioning.
+It contains additional metadata for all included peptides that power

 ID